lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 "How much emotions and feelings in there, under your pristine white skin...
 How much [b]fire[/b]..."

+I wonder, what it is about you and your docile, servile nature...
+It pisses me off, Celestia.
+It really is.
+Had you ever had fun?

+I can't save them.

 "It will be a long day."

 She levitated a flower and adorned peytral with it.